Estimating a probability mass function with unknown labels: Discussion

 Using the sieved estimator instead of the extended standard estimator can be an advantage when there are many unknown species with correspondingly small probabilities in the populations.
-Such situation appear for example in forensic DNA analysis and we foresee several application of the here presented work in this direction.
+Such situation appear for example in forensic DNA analysis.

-Without presenting a real data example we can illustrate this advantage on a small data example.
-Therefore, consider the partition 6=3+1+1+1, i.e.\ one species was observed three times and three species were observed once.
-The solution to the estimation problem of the NPMLE is actually quite intuitive and furthermore can be proven analytically \cite{pan2009}: One species, say 1, has probability $1/2$ and there is a continuos probability mass with a total probability $1/2$, i.e.\ based on the data, when sampling a new element, one intuitively expects to obtain 1 again in half of the cases or to observe a new species in the other half of the cases.
-Clearly, to derive this estimator numerically one would have to use the extended model and thus the here presented algorithm.
-Using the algorithm for the standard model and a number of species of order of the sample size, as one most often does in practice, a uniform distribution over all species apart from species 1, would give a too big probability to each element.
-While this toy model certainly represents an idealised case, similar situations occur in real data problems, i.e.\ situations in which one would like to choose the species size of order of the sample size, but still account for a large number of rare species which have a very small probability which is comparable in size among the rare species.
+We illustrate this advantage on a small data example: Consider the partition 6=3+1+1+1, i.e.\ one species was observed three times and three species were observed once.
+The solution to the estimation problem is intuitive and can be proven analytically \cite{pan2009}: One species, say 1, has probability $1/2$ and there is a continuous probability mass with a total probability $1/2$, i.e.\ based on the data, when sampling a new element, one expects to obtain 1 again in half of the cases or to observe a new species in the other half of the cases.
+To derive this estimator numerically one would have to use the extended model and the here presented algorithm.
+Using the algorithm for the standard model and a number of species of order of the sample size, a uniform distribution over all species apart from species 1, would give a too big probability to each element.
+Similar situations occur in real data problems, i.e.\ situations in which one would like to choose the species size of order of the sample size, but still account for a large number of rare species which have a very small probability which is comparable in size among the rare species.

-Besides the strengths of the here presented algorithm, we would also like to comment on possible complications with boundary solutions of the optimisation problem: